datarchy/datarchy.github.io/content/code/20200820_spark_rows_number/index.md

 ```
 Done!

 Now, we have a column containing a consecutive row number.
-But, let’s take a closer look at the result, and show the first and the last row, along with the partition id for each row :
+However, if we take a closer look at the result, and show the first and the last row, along with the partition id, we will observe this:

 ```scala
 val df3 = df2.withColumn("partition_id", spark_partition_id()).filter(expr("row_num in (1, 1502)"))